etrent17/open_weather_access_program/README.md

 The program includes a TODO to check for response code 200 and write tests.

 ### License
-This program is licensed under the MIT License.
+This program is licensed under the Apache License.